Nick Smith (American politician)

-Nicholas Hart Smith (born November 5, 1934) is a retired American politician from the U.S. state of Michigan, who served as a Republican member of the United States House of Representatives from 1993 until 2005, representing from the 7th District of Michigan.
+Nicholas Hart Smith (born November 5, 1934) is a retired American politician from the U.S. state of Michigan, who served as a Republican member of the United States House of Representatives from 1993 until 2005, representing the 7th District of Michigan.

 Life and career

 Smith was born in Addison, Michigan, where he still lives.
 He earned a B.A. from Michigan State University in East Lansing, Michigan, in 1957 and an M.S. in economics from the University of Delaware in 1959.
 Smith served in the United States Air Force from 1959 to 1961 where he became a captain.
 He was squadron commander in the Civil Air Patrol and later an intelligence officer.
 He operates a dairy farm in Addison.

 Smith served on the Somerset Township board of trustees, 1962 to 1968.
 He was township supervisor and on the Hillsdale County board of supervisors from 1966 to 1968.
 He then served as assistant deputy administrator and director of energy in the United States Department of Agriculture between 1972 and 1974.

 Smith served as a member of the Michigan State House of Representatives from the 41st District from 1979 to 1983.
 He then served as a member of Michigan Senate from the 19th District from 1983 to 1993.
 While in the Michigan Senate, he was appointed President Pro Tempore from 1983 to 1990.